Coconut Chicken Curry (Creamy, Fragrant & Ready in 40 Minutes)

 Quick Steps at a Glance

-1. Cut 600g chicken breasts into bite-sized cubes, then season with salt, pepper, turmeric, and cumin — let sit while you prep aromatics.
+1. Cut 600g chicken into bite-sized cubes and season with salt, pepper, turmeric, and cumin.
+Let sit while prepping aromatics.

-2. Sear seasoned chicken in coconut oil over medium-high heat for until golden brown on all sides, then set aside.
+2. Sear chicken in coconut oil over medium-high heat for until golden brown.
+Remove and set aside.

-3. Sauté diced onion for , add garlic and ginger, cook , then stir in curry paste and tomato paste.
+3. Sauté diced onion for , then add garlic and ginger.
+Cook for .

-Coconut Chicken Curry is a creamy, aromatic weeknight dinner of tender chicken simmered in spiced coconut milk sauce, ready in and serving 4 for about $2.85 per serving (US avg, June 2025)
+Juicy Coconut Chicken Curry is a creamy, aromatic dish featuring tender chicken simmered in a spiced coconut milk sauce.
+Ready in just , this recipe serves 4 and costs about $2.85

 Testing Data • 5 Tests